Anform/task-list/README.md

 ### Firebase Config

-Go to https://firebase.google.com/ and create a project in order to get firebase API configuration
+Go to https://firebase.google.com/ and create a project in order to get firebase API configuration, paste info into firebase-config.js